 7) Non-commercial principles We are a non-profit organisation (a Community Interest Company), so any surplus revenue we make is reinvested into publishing more OA books, and we are transparent and open about our business model.
 We believe that research dissemination should always serve scholarly interests first and foremost, not commercial interests.

 8) Open infrastructure We believe in building and using open source, non-profit, community-owned infrastructure to publish and disseminate our books.
 We are part of the Copim community, building much-needed community-controlled, open systems and infrastructures for OA book publishing, and we have created open source tools and processes to help with different aspects of OA book publishing.
 Find our more about our open software.

 9) Scaling small We believe in the ‘scaling small’ principles that underlie Copim: that likeminded initiatives can publish many more open access books by harnessing collaboration, fostering resilience and bibliodiversity through working together instead of competing.
 We put this into practice by investing in our communities and partnerships.
 We are always happy to share our experience and expertise with anyone wanting to start an OA press, or transition to OA: just get in touch.

-Members of the OBP team regularly contribute at conferences, or in articles or blogs – visit our Media Room or our own OBP Blog to find out more and discover details of past articles and events.
-If you'd like us to participate in an event, or contribute an article or blog post, please please contact Alessandra Tosi.
+10) Joining the debate We believe in taking an active part in shaping the future of scholarly communications through discussion and debate, as well as through our publishing programme and infrastructure development.
+We are coordinators of the Open Access Books Network (OABN) and members of the OBP team regularly contribute at conferences, in articles or blogs – visit our advocacy page to find out more.
+If you'd like us to participate in an event, or contribute an article or blog post, please contact Lucy Barnes.